Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 ## 1) Software

+We consider mentions of software in scientific literature without limitation to "research software".
+We found the notion of "research software" unclear.
-From the point of view of software sharing, "research software" is usually software produced by researchers or by research software engineers.

-From the point of view of software citation, "research software" is software mentioned in scholar literature - this is "software of interest" for research.
-This could cover also general purposes and mainstream software such as Excel, Photoshop or PostgresSQL.
+From the point of view of software sharing, "research software" is usually understood as software produced by researchers or by research software engineers.
+However, mainstream commercial software are very broadly used in science and mentioned in scholar papers when describing research activities.
+Examples of very commonly mentioned general purposes and mainstream software are Excel, Photoshop or PostgresQL.
+Such general software can also be the object of a research study.
+So, from the point of view of software citation, any software mentioned in scholar literature - they are "software of interest" for research and should be annotated.

-Software products correspond in practice to various artefacts, which are not always clear to consider as "software".
-This is particularly challenging from the point of view of software citation, but this remains an issue even when identifying software sharing.

 A standard definition of software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
 Everything that can provide processing instructions to a computer, whatever its form, can therefore be seen as software.
 This relatively broad definition of software covers a large variety of software products, for instance from macro and formula part of an Excel sheet to large software project with multiple components, hundred thousand lines of source code and binary packages for a variety of computing environments.